 Major redevelopment and conversion of the barns into offices.

-A Green Waste compost site opened in June 2005; this is owned and managed by Agrivert.
+A Green Waste compost site opened in June 2005; this is owned and managed by Severn Trent Green Power.
 The composting site processes up to 25,000 tonnes of garden waste a year, mainly from local authority collections.
 The compost is processed to PAS100 standards and much of it is spread on our fields.

 For many years a local pig producer, Stockcroft, has baled straw behind the combine and returned the farm yard manure to be spread in the fields as a fertiliser.
 Fawley Farms also rent land to run outdoor pig units fitting in with our arable rotation.

 There is a commercial shoot let out on the farm.

 There are a number of mobile telephone masts located on the farm.

 In 2010 an RTK mast was fitted to a grainstore at Clacks Farm.
 This principally was to be used by the farm’s own machines although now it is part of a larger network where signal is sold, via an agent, to other local users.
 On the farm there is also a 1 hectare let out as an organic market garden.
 The farm own a number of cottages rented out on the farm and in Benson itself.